zcaldwell/math-functions/README.md

 ### Submission Instructions

 Make sure your *master* branch is up to date with your most recent code.
-Create a new pull request on GitHub from your master branch to codefellows master branch, making sure that the left dropdown `base repository` says `alchemycodelab/math-functions` and the right dropdown `head repository` says `<your github username>/math-functions`
+Create a new pull request on GitHub from your master branch to the master branch of the alchemycodelab fork, making sure that the left dropdown `base repository` says `alchemycodelab/math-functions` and the right dropdown `head repository` says `<your github username>/math-functions`

 Make sure your PR passes travis!